 Skaggs School of Pharmacy and Pharmaceutical Sciences

-Bachelor of Science, Individualized Studies (Public Health), University of Washington (2010); Doctor of Pharmacy, University of Washington (2014); Master of Science in Pharmaceutical Outcomes Research and Policy, University of Washington (2017); PGY1 Pharmacy Practice Residency, U.S. Department of Veterans Affairs (VA) Puget Sound Health Care System (2015); PGY2 Residency in Geriatric Pharmacotherapy, University of Washington School of Pharmacy (2016); Fellowship in Geriatric Pharmacotherapy, University of Washington School of Pharmacy (2018); Board Certification in Pharmacotherapy (2016); Board Certification in Geriatric Pharmacy (2017)
+Education: Bachelor of Science, Individualized Studies (Public Health), University of Washington (2010); Doctor of Pharmacy, University of Washington (2014); Master of Science in Pharmaceutical Outcomes Research and Policy, University of Washington (2017); PGY1 Pharmacy Practice Residency, U.S. Department of Veterans Affairs (VA) Puget Sound Health Care System (2015); PGY2 Residency in Geriatric Pharmacotherapy, University of Washington School of Pharmacy (2016); Fellowship in Geriatric Pharmacotherapy, University of Washington School of Pharmacy (2018); Board Certification in Pharmacotherapy (2016); Board Certification in Geriatric Pharmacy (2017)

-Alumni Legends Award, University of Washington School of Pharmacy (2020); National Center of Leadership in Academic Medicine (2020); National Center of Leadership in Academic Medicine (2020); Alumni Award/Alumni Honor Roll, Rho Chi Academic Honor Society (2018); Junior Investigator Award, American College of Clinical Pharmacy Research Institute Futures Grants (2016); University of Washington Retirement Association Fellowship in Aging (2016); Dean’s Club Humanitarian Award, University of Washington School of Pharmacy (2014); Faculty Excellence Award, University of Washington School of Pharmacy (2014); Phi Lambda Sigma Pharmacy Leadership Society (2012); Rho Chi Academic Honor Society (2012)
+Awards and Honors: Next Gen-Rx Award, American Society of Consultant Pharmacists (2022); Fellow of the American Society of Consultant Pharmacists (2022); Distinguished Alumni Award: Early Career Achievement Award, University of Washington School of Pharmacy (2022); Alumni Legends Award, University of Washington School of Pharmacy (2020); National Center of Leadership in Academic Medicine (2020); Alumni Award/Alumni Honor Roll, Rho Chi Academic Honor Society (2018); Junior Investigator Award, American College of Clinical Pharmacy Research Institute Futures Grants (2016); University of Washington Retirement Association Fellowship in Aging (2016); Dean’s Club Humanitarian Award, University of Washington School of Pharmacy (2014); Faculty Excellence Award, University of Washington School of Pharmacy (2014); Phi Lambda Sigma Pharmacy Leadership Society (2012); Rho Chi Academic Honor Society (2012)

-- Pharmacy Practice (SPPS 201)
+- Co-Chair and Lecturer for Pharmacy Practice I (SPPS 201)

-- Geriatric Pharmacotherapy (SPPS 265)
+- Chair and Lecturer for Geriatric Pharmacotherapy (SPPS 265)

-- Applied Pharmacoeconomics (SPPS 209)
+- Lecturer for Applied Pharmacoeconomics (SPPS 209)